 We own and use in our businesses various trademarks, trade names, patents, trade secrets and licenses.
-We do not believe that our business as a whole is materially dependent upon any such trademark, trade name, patent, trade secret or license.
-However, our trade name is important with respect to our products, particularly in China, India and the U.S.
+Although we believe our trademarks, trade names, patents, trade secrets, and licenses to constitute a valuable asset in the aggregate, we do not regard our business as being materially dependent on any single or group of related trademarks, trade names, patents, trade secrets, or licenses.
+Our trade name is important with respect to our products, particularly in China, India, and the U.S.